perusio/drupal-with-nginx/README.md

        }

    Note that this enables `PUT` for all locations and clients.
-If you need a finer control than use the [`limit_except`](http://nginx.org/en/docs/http/ngx_http_core_module.html#limit_except) directive and enumerate the client IPs that are allowed to use the *extra* methods like `PUT`.
+If you need a finer control then use the [`limit_except`](http://nginx.org/en/docs/http/ngx_http_core_module.html#limit_except) directive and enumerate the client IPs that are allowed to use the *extra* methods like `PUT`.